Peanut Butter Banana Muffins

 If you were to come over to my house for coffee, nine times out of ten I’d serve you a homemade muffin alongside your hot beverage.
 I bake muffins at least once a week and always have a few in my freezer for when we need a quick breakfast or snack.

-My favorite healthy muffin recipes include my Healthy Apple Muffins, Cranberry Orange Muffins and Apple Banana Muffins.
+My favorite healthy muffin recipes include my Zucchini Chocolate Chip Muffins, Cranberry Orange Muffins and Apple Banana Muffins.
 Today we’re adding these Peanut Butter Banana Muffins to the favorites list because peanut butter + banana + chocolate is an irresistible combination!

 Homemade muffins are a great snack for kids because they are individually portioned and you can make them ahead of time.
 They’re an easy lunchbox idea and great for grab and go snacks.